March 18 - March 22

 Friday is C day (Media)

-December 18: Report cards go home
+March 18: Interims go home

 GLOBAL CHARACTER OF THE WEEK

-GLOBAL INQUIRY UNIT: BUILDING BRIDGES
+GLOBAL INQUIRY UNIT:

 What can we do to make this world a better place and reach the global goals objectives by 2.030?

-Global Approach: Sustainability/ Development/ Community
+Global Approach: Sustainability/ Development

 - Recognize the importance of creating jobs and prosperity while not straining land and resources.
-Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels

 STEP 1: WE OBSERVE, WONDER AND QUESTION

-- What are the global goals?
+- What is around the Earth?

-- What is a community?
+- What is the solar system?